react-native-camera/react-native-camera/docs/Expo_Usage.md

 # [Expo](https://expo.io/) Usage

-RNCamera of react-native-camera is heavyly based on Expo camera module.
+RNCamera of react-native-camera is heavily based on Expo camera module.
 Thanks @aalices and Expo for the great work.

 So you don't need to use **react-native-camera** if you have the following config: